jegglestone/CustomerManagement/README.md

 Swagger can be run from /swagger/index.html

-Allows creation of customer and associated addresses Max/minimum of one main address
+Only allows creation of customer and associated addresses Max/minimum of one main address